dannydaley/myUniSocial/README.md

 myUniSocial is a service for universities to assist in the social and learning aspects of university life.
 The platform has space for tools to aid students on their journey.

+The platform can be seen and used at the following URL: https://myunisocial.kemeneth.net

 ## Features

 ### myUni404